macbookandrew/cf7-google-analytics/readme.txt

 = What events will be shown? =

+This depends on the settings you choose.

 - **Invalid** - Fires when an Ajax form submission has completed successfully, but mail hasn’t been sent because there are fields with invalid input.
 - **Spam** - Fires when an Ajax form submission has completed successfully, but mail hasn’t been sent because a possible spam activity has been detected.
 - **Mail Sent** - Fires when an Ajax form submission has completed successfully, and mail has been sent.
 - **Mail Failed** - Fires when an Ajax form submission has completed successfully, but it has failed in sending mail.
 - **Sent** - Fires when an Ajax form submission has completed successfully, regardless of other incidents.
-(This is the old plugin behavior.)

-Note: you will begin seeing duplicate events in Google Analytics for each form submission: “Sent” plus one of the other four, depending on what happened on submission.
+	- This is the only event available if you have Contact Form 7 version 4.7 or earlier.
+	- This is the only original event sent by this plugin.
+I recommend enabling the other four and disabling this event, unless you need it for old goals you had set up from several years ago.

 = How do I set a goal in Google Analytics? =